2025 Legal AI Trends: What Law Firms Need to Know

 2. AI-Powered Predictive Analytics Maturation

-- Settlement Modeling: AI-driven settlement range recommendations
+- Settlement Modeling: AI-driven settlement recommendations now incorporating real-time market data and recent case outcomes

 3. Autonomous Document Review and Analysis